LIBERTY

 well-settled rule that the citizen is exempt from taxation unless the same is

-imposed by clear and unequivocal language, and that where the construction of a
+imposed by clear and unequivocal language, and that where the construction of

-tax law is doubtful, the doubt is to be resolved in favor of those upon whom
+a tax law is doubtful, the doubt is to be resolved in favor of those upon whom

 the tax is sought to be laid.”
+Spreckels

-Spreckels Sugar v McClain, 192 US 397, 416 (1903).
-And again:
+Sugar v McClain, 192 US 397, 416 (1903).

-“In the interpretation of statutes levying taxes it is the
+interpretation of statutes levying taxes it is the established rule not to

-established rule not to extend their provisions, by implication, beyond the
+extend their provisions, by implication, beyond the clear import of the

-clear import of the language used, or to enlarge their operations so as to
+language used, or to enlarge their operations so as to embrace matters not

-embrace matters not specifically pointed out.
+specifically pointed out.
+In case

-In case of doubt they are construed most strongly against the
+of doubt they are construed most strongly against the government, and in favor

-government, and in favor of the citizen.”
+of the citizen.”
+Gould v

-Gould v Gould, 245 US 151, 153; Hecht v Malley, 265 US 144, 156; Hassett
+Gould, 245 US 151, 153; Hecht v Malley, 265 US 144, 156; Hassett v Welch, 303

-v Welch, 303 US 303, 314; White v Aronson, 302 US 16, 20.
-In the instant case, we have enlarged a
+US 303, 314; White v Aronson, 302 US 16, 20.

-statute that we have not seen.
+In the instant case, we have enlarged a statute that we have not seen.

 The